pa-0/WhiteRoom/README.md

 ========================

 A fork of DarkRoom (a WriteRoom alternative).
-Released under the Open Software License ("OSL") v3.0 Licence.
+Released and kept under the Open Software License v3.0 ("OSL").

 The original content for DarkRoom:
 - About: http://jjafuller.com/dark-room